 - Dry white wine: A classic moules marinières literally translates into mussels in white wine — choose a wine that’s good enough to drink, as the flavor will intensify when cooked.

-- Sherry or vermouth: We love the additional depth this adds to the steamed mussels.
+- Sherry vinegar or vermouth: We love the additional depth this adds to the steamed mussels.
 If you don’t have or don’t want to use, simply increase the overall amount of white wine.

 - Fresh herbs: We love tarragon and chives, but fresh flat-leaf parsley works too!

 - Unsalted butter: This gets swirled into the sauce at the end.
 As it slowly melts, it will thicken the sauce and give it a silky smooth texutre.